 - Mentorship- During Junior year, ISD connects each certificate candidate to one of its State Department Fellows to participate in an informal mentorship program.

 Who: Students currently enrolled in BSFS degree program with a declared major.

-When: Second semester of sophomore year (DEADLINE) or (with ISD permission) first semester of junior year.
+When: Second semester of sophomore year (Friday April 5, 2024) or (with ISD permission) first semester of junior year.

 How: Complete attached application above, to include statement that clearly reflects considered selection of courses to be taken, proposed research focus and articulation of how certificate complements area of concentration.

 To inquire further, please contact Jim Seevers, ISD’s Director of Studies, who runs the undergraduate certificate program and will closely advise students about the undergraduate certificate’s requirements.
 Students will be an integral part of the ISD practitioner community led by ISD’s Director Ambassador Barbara Bodine.